runtimeverification/llvm-backend/matching/README.md

 Key(k) creates 3 new columns corresponding to the value bound to key k, the remaining map pattern after removing key k, and the original map itself.
-The third category is required because we may test for membership of a key that is only present in some rows of the matrix, and thus, for rows that may or maya contain that key, we are doing no work and must still specialize on the entire remaining map.
+The third category is required because we may test for membership of a key that is only present in some rows of the matrix, and thus, for rows that may or may not contain that key, we are doing no work and must still specialize on the entire remaining map.
 Finally, specializing on Choice creates 3 new columns as well, corresponding to the key patttern, the value pattern, and the remainder of the map.

 The reason why specializing on a choice requires the row to be in the topmost group is that otherwise, we might fail to match the first key we try when